Thinking about Evolution & Economics and Some Notes on the Natural Selection of Ideas

 ‘America’s pursuit of national interest will create conditions that promote freedom, markets and peace, something that benefits all humanity’ - Condoleezza Rice Promoting the National Interest, Jan/Feb 2000.

-'The durable wisdom of our constitution, the policy of the United States to seek and support the growth of democratic movements and institutions in every nation and culture, with the ultimate goal of ending tyranny in our world' - George W Bush inaugural address 2005.
+'The durable wisdom of our constitution, the policy of the United States to seek and support the growth of democratic movements and institutions in every nation and culture, with the ultimate goal of ending tyranny in our world' - The President inaugural address 2005.

 These statements confirm the heart of the battle of ideas as the schism in beliefs.

-More and more communities around the globe have joined a 'gravy train' moving towards the institutions of liberal democracy.
+More and more communities around the globe have joined a 'gravy train' moving towards the institutions of liberal democracy and economic growth.
 And the trend continues.

 Like all adaptations these cultural adjustments are imperfect statistical tendencies for growth in populations, in every country there will be believers and non-believers.
 Some folk will wish to participate others will not, but only the institutions of freedom & democracy will enable the opposing beliefs to exist side be side within a legal frame work.
 Democracy is not a 'winner takes all' voting system, it involves appropriate responsive institutions that enable trial & error experiments and elimination of unsuccessful outcomes.
-These institutions will eventually arise from Iraq's own culture and choices.
+These institutions will eventually arise from the will of the people for autonomy for their own culture and choices.

 ‘In self defence America will act against terrorist threats before they are fully formed’ – Condoleezza Rice National Security Strategy 2002.

 'The survival of liberty in our land increasingly depends on the success of liberty in other lands.
 The best hope for peace in our world is the expansion of freedom in the world.
-This is not primarily the task of arms, though we will defend ourselves and our friends by force of arms when necessary to protect this nation and its people against further attacks and emerging threats' - George W Bush inaugural address 2005.
+This is not primarily the task of arms, though we will defend ourselves and our friends by force of arms when necessary to protect this nation and its people against further attacks and emerging threats' - The President inaugural address 2005.

-'Come into the international community and play by the same rules as the rest of us, or be confronted' - Tony Blair Los Angeles speech 2006.
+'Come into the international community and play by the same rules as the rest of us, or be confronted' - The Prime Minister Los Angeles speech 2006.

-Historically, the institutions of freedom & democracy have emerged relatively recently and opposition to the 'gravy train' of expanding global capitalism has often been the norm.
+Historically, the institutions of freedom & democracy have emerged relatively recently and opposition to the 'gravy train' of expanding global economic growth has often been the norm.

 Again at the heart of this opposition is the schism in beliefs.
 A belief in the efficiency of top down command & control will require a 'top peck' who is 'in charge'.
 In this case the process of globalisation it appears chaotic and 'red in tooth and claw'.
 The alternative is the counter intuitive process of bottom up evolution which spawns international law and cooperative synergies ... and retaliation.